sansin5982/Statistics-with-R/Chapter-4-Numerical-Measures.md

 can gain a better understanding of the relative variability within datasets, including biological data, facilitating comparisons and drawing meaningful conclusions.

+## Measures of Shape

+### Skewness

+Skewness is a statistical measure that describes the asymmetry or lack of symmetry in a distribution of data.
+It indicates the extent to which the data deviates from a symmetrical or bell-shaped distribution.
+Skewness can be positive, negative, or zero, indicating different types of asymmetry.

+**Positive skewness:** If the distribution has a long tail on the right side and the majority of the data is concentrated on the left side, it is said to have positive skewness.
+In a positively skewed distribution, the mean is typically greater than the median.

+**Negative skewness:** If the distribution has a long tail on the left side and the majority of the data is concentrated on the right side, it is said to have negative skewness.
+In a negatively skewed distribution, the mean is typically less than the median.

+**Zero skewness:** If the distribution is symmetric and evenly distributed around the mean, it has zero skewness.
+In this case, the mean and median are approximately equal.

+Skewness can be calculated using different formulas, but one commonly used formula is based on the third standardized moment.
+Here’s the formula to calculate skewness for a dataset:

+$$\huge Skewness = \frac{3 \* (Mean - Median)}{Standard Deviation}$$

+It’s important to note that skewness is just one measure of the shape of a distribution and should be interpreted in conjunction with other descriptive statistics and visualizations to gain a comprehensive understanding of the data distribution.